aymanxdev/helpful-terminal-commands/README.md

 `git add .` adds everything in the current directory.
 If `-A` added i.e `git add -A` will add everything in the repo and not only that directory

 To create a short cut for adding and commiting changes, use this `git config --global alias.ac '!git add -A && git commit -m'` this will create an easy and short way to commit changes with only one command `git ac"update to commit"

+`git revert` allows reverting to changes to be undone if passed the commit hash ID.
+It won't delete the commit but rather undo the changes.

+`git revert HEAD` undo the most recent commit